 Second, the material has been attached to the frame of the seats using staples in some places.
 Now this certainly isn’t an unusual practice in the furniture (or RV) manufacturing process but, as a consumer, I don’t want to see staples anywhere on a $40,000 plus truck camper.

 Unfortunately, the staples are easy to spot when you pull out the central drawer.
 And the staple and material job looks a bit shoddy.
 This could be done better.

 I’m making a big deal out of these seats in hopes that the rest of the industry will take note and get on the “Comfort Not Chiropractors” happy bun bandwagon.
 That’s not exactly the CNC we’re normally talking about in the fine electrons of Truck Camper Magazine, but it’s the CNC the whole industry should be paying attention to.

 Yes, other manufacturers offer recliner sofas.
 Yes, some companies, including Snow River, offered similar recliner seats in the past.
 And yes, I suspect it won’t be long before other companies follow suit.
 That said, for now Adventurer and Eagle Cap are the only games in town if you want recliner theater seating.

-Speaking from the hindquarters, thank you Adventurer / Eagle Cap!
+Speaking from the hindquarters, thank you Adventurer and Eagle Cap!
 This is exactly the kind of comfort many truck campers are looking for.
 Review over.
 Time to recline.

-For more information on Adventurer and Eagle Cap Campers, visit their website at www.amlrv.com.
+For more information on Eagle Cap Campers, visit their website at eaglecapcampers.com.